 - a service that allows travel claiming.

-If the services that you are claiming against do not allow for the different types of travel claiming, the relevant fields will still appear, but no service delivered (SD) records will be created for those services.
+If the services that you are claiming against do not allow for travel claiming, the relevant fields will still appear, but no service delivered (SD) records will be created for those services.

 When including travel as part of a service, the system will use the rate of the service that was delivered to calculate the travel cost.
 As per NDIA rules, travel claims are restricted to: